biothings/biothings.api/docs/doc/standalone.rst

 All BioThings APIs (mygene.info, myvariant.info, ...) provide data release in different flavors:

-* **Production data**, the actual data found on live APIs we are running and keeping up-to-date on a regular basis.
+* **Production data**, the actual data found on live APIs we, the BioThings team at `SuLab <http://sulab.org>`_, are running and keeping up-to-date on a regular basis.
   Please contact us if you're interested in obtaining this type of data.
 * **Demo data**, a small subset of production data, publicly available
 * **Old production data**, an at least one year old production dataset (full), publicly available (coming soon)